 Tweet of the week

 Ellen Roseman (if you aren’t following her on Twitter and on Facebook, you are missing some good stuff) gives another example of “Banks Behaving Badly“.
 I note I am only 8 new twitter followers until I reach 2500 followers (hint, hint).

 No Marketing Questions Just Good Stories

-Barry from Money we Have brings us a very good article about Money Myths Busted, and yes interest rates really will go up some time (soon).
+Barry from Money We Have brings us an excellent article about Money Myths Busted, and yes, interest rates really will go up some time (soon).
 I was elated when I bought my first house and locked in at 11% for 5 years!
 A good way to keep on track with your money is to set goals, and Mark from My Own Advisor gives us his 2015 Financials Goals Update for August (a brave man).
 In a good financial plan, you need some good bargains and Frugal Trader at Million Dollar Journey helps out with The Best and Worst Deals at Costco.
 Best deal is their $1.50 Hot Dog and drink deal (IMHO).

 The Bottom Line

 Is this a recession?
 The CBC panel discusses it.
 To quote my favorite financial maven, “… and that’s the bottom line ’cause Preet B. said so!” :

 Yes, I agree Entrepreneurs don’t have a Risk aversity gene, they have rich parents!

 - January 2nd Random Thoughts on 2014, Welcome to MMXV and #BestOf